joergmlpts/imagebackup/docs/source/usage.rst

 crc_check
   The *-c/--crc_check* option requests that all checksums for data blocks be checked.
-Enabling this adds a lengthy pass through an entire image file before creating the virtual partition.
+Enabling this adds a lengthy pass over an entire image file.

 index_size
-  The *-i/--index_size* option is available to reduce the memory consumption of *vpartclone* at the expense of runtime if necessary.
+  The *-i/--index_size* option is available to reduce the memory consumption of *vpartclone* and *vpartimage* at the expense of runtime if necessary.

-  When the virtual partition is active, *vpartclone* must read blocks from the image file in an any order.
-Image files are not organized to alow to quickly look up the location of a given data block in the image file.
+  When the virtual partition is active, the utilities must read blocks from the image file in an any order.
+Image files are not organized to allow to quickly look up the location of a given data block in the image file.
 A bitmap allows to determine in constant time whether a block is in the image file.
-If a block is in the image file, the total number of bits set from the beginning of that bitmap needs to be counted to determine the location of the block's data in the image.
+If a block is in the image file, the total number of bits set from the beginning of that bitmap need to be counted to determine the location of the block's data in the image.

   The bitmap can be millions, even tens or hundreds of millions of bytes in